rancher/rke2/docs/fips_support.md

 ## Runtime

-To ensure that all aspects of the system architecture are using FIPS 140-2 compliant algorithm implemenations, the RKE2 runtime contains utilities statically compiled with the customized Go compiler for FIPS 140-2 compliance.
-This ensures that all levels of the stack are compliant from Kuberenetes daemons to container orchestration mechanics.
+To ensure that all aspects of the system architecture are using FIPS 140-2 compliant algorithm implementations, the RKE2 runtime contains utilities statically compiled with the customized Go compiler for FIPS 140-2 compliance.
+This ensures that all levels of the stack are compliant from Kubernetes daemons to container orchestration mechanics.

 * containerd
   * containerd-shim